SimbaBlock/slppp/education/slppp-mooc.md

 </table>

 <sup>1.
 The lockingscript can be any valid script combination.
-ACTION & ACTION's lockingscript are the same means</sup>
+CREATE,UPDATE & REMOVE's lockingscript are the same means</sup>
 <sup>2.
 See more [type](../slppp-index.md)</sup>
 ### UPDATE - Update MOOC Transaction